nperraud/compute-tutorial/tutorial.md

 ## Requirements

 For this tutorial, you will need to:
-1. BYOC: Bring your own code
+1. BYOC: Bring your own code (something portable that does not depend on a big amount of data or weird dependencies)
     - Your python environement should be defined using one of the following:
         * Conda: environment.yaml
         * Poetry: pyproject.toml